 Springmann’s primary responsibilities include assisting the Notre Dame coaching staff in coordinating team travel and special events, along with primary oversight of the program’s social media initiatives and promotional activities.
 She is also the team’s liaison with the Murnane Family Ticket Office, Notre Dame Athletics Marketing, Fighting Irish Media, and other support staff within Notre Dame Athletics.

-A four-time monogram winner at Notre Dame from 2012-15, Whidden was a member of the final Irish BIG EAST Conference championship team (2013 regular season), conference runner-up during the inaugural Atlantic Coast Conference (ACC) season for Notre Dame in 2014, four regional appearances in the NCAA Championship, and the first Irish softball team to host NCAA tournament games at Melissa Cook Stadium with the 2015 NCAA South Bend Regional.
-The Irish advanced to three NCAA Regional finals during Whidden’s playing career.
+A four-time monogram winner at Notre Dame from 2012-15 under her maiden name Whidden, Springmann was a member of the final Irish BIG EAST Conference championship team (2013 regular-season), conference runner-up during the inaugural Atlantic Coast Conference (ACC) season for Notre Dame in 2014, four regional appearances in the NCAA Championship, and the first Irish softball team to host NCAA tournament games at Melissa Cook Stadium with the 2015 NCAA South Bend Regional.
+The Irish advanced to three NCAA Regional finals during Springmann’s playing career.

 Springmann appeared in 184 games for the Irish (146 starts), with starts split between catcher and designated player.
 She was a career .286 hitter with 23 doubles, 35 home runs, 120 RBI, a .597 slugging percentage, a .406 on-base percentage and 100 runs scored.
 Springmann remains Notre Dame’s career leader in hit by pitch (32), and ranks in the top 10 of all Irish players in slugging percentage (fifth), home runs (tied for fifth) and fielding percentage (eighth – .989).
 She is one of only eight Notre Dame players to ever hit 10 or more home runs in consecutive seasons.